drakkan/sftpgo/docs/full-configuration.md

     - `min_tls_version`, integer.
 Defines the minimum version of TLS to be enabled. `12` means TLS 1.2 (and therefore TLS 1.2 and TLS 1.3 will be enabled),`13` means TLS 1.3.
 Default: `12`.
     - `client_auth_type`, integer.
 Set to `1` to require client certificate authentication in addition to JWT/Web authentication.
 You need to define at least a certificate authority for this to work.
 Default: 0.
     - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
 The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L52).
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
 Default: blank.
-    - `proxy_allowed`, list of IP addresses and IP ranges allowed to set `X-Forwarded-For`, `X-Real-IP`, `X-Forwarded-Proto`, `CF-Connecting-IP`, `True-Client-IP` headers.
+    - `proxy_allowed`, list of IP addresses and IP ranges allowed to set `X-Forwarded-For`, `X-Real-IP`, `X-Forwarded-Proto`, `CF-Connecting-IP`, `True-Client-IP` and any other headers defined in the `security` section.
 Any of the indicated headers, if set on requests from a connection address not in this list, will be silently ignored.
 Default: blank.
     - `hide_login_url`, integer.
 If both web admin and web client are enabled each login page will show a link to the other one.
 This setting allows to hide this link.
 0 means that the login links are displayed on both admin and client login page.
 This is the default.
 1 means that the login link to the web client login page is hidden on admin login page.
 2 means that the login link to the web admin login page is hidden on client login page.
 The flags can be combined, for example 3 will disable both login links.
     - `render_openapi`, boolean.
 Set to `false` to disable serving of the OpenAPI schema and renderer.
 Default `true`.
     - `web_client_integrations`, list of struct.
 The SFTPGo web client allows to send the files with the specified extensions to the configured URL using the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 This way you can integrate your own file viewer or editor.
 Take a look at the commentented example [here](../examples/webclient-integrations/test.html) to understand how to use this feature.
 Each struct has the following fields: